ericcornelissen/trusted-types-tests/README.md

 To view the test results for your browser

 - visit <https://ericcornelissen.github.io/trusted-types-tests/>, or
-- clone the repository,  run `python3 -m http.server`, visit it in your browser.
+- clone the repository, run `python3 -m http.server --bind localhost`, and visit it in your browser.

 This requires a browser with [Trusted Types Compatibility].